 At that time, Telecom's Technicians severed the links to the manual exchange and connected Manilla subscribers to the automatic equipment.
 Manilla subscribers were able to dial their own calls within the local network and to other places throughout Australia via the Subscriber Trunk Dialling (STD) system.

-Information on making telephone calls from Manilla was shown on page 16 of the 1980 NI telephone directory and new six-figure telephone numbers for Manilla subscribers were also listed.
+Information on making telephone calls from Manilla was shown on page 16 of the 1980 northern inland telephone directory and new six-figure telephone numbers for Manilla subscribers were also listed.
 Telephonists were no longer employed at Manilla after the manual exchange closed and operator-assistance for trunk calls, enquiry calls and like services were provided from the Tamworth Manual Assistance Centre.
 "And so," they said, "the shutters fall on an era that has seen us to modern day technology - the sounds of voices of service giving way to a very impersonal 'beep-beep".

 IN CASE OF FIRE